 1) Create a large matrix (at least 10,000,000) of integer values (for example, use NumPy’s randint function).

 Check the memory usage after the matrix is created.

 Then, convert the matrix to float values using TensorFlow’s

 Check the memory usage again to see an increase in memory usage of more than double.

 The “doubling” is caused by a copy of the matrix being created, but what is the cause of the “extra increase”?

-Once you have converted the file run this code to display the image.
+After performing this experiment, you can use this code to display the image.

 2) Use TensorFlow’s image functions to convert the image from the previous tutorial (or another image) to JPEG with different functions and record the memory usage.

 You can also support LearningTensorFlow.com by becoming a patron at Patreon.
 If we have saved you trawling through heavy documentation, or given you a pointer on where to go next, help us to create new lessons and keep the site running.